 The Taizé Singers

-The Taizé Choir, with the leadership of Mary Reynolds, provides instrumental and choral music for the Taizé Prayer Service on the first Sunday of the month.
+The Taizé Choir, under the leadership of Mary Reynolds, provides instrumental and choral music for the Taizé prayer service on the first Sunday of every month.
 The Taizé service is based on the method of prayer utilized in the Taizé community, Taizé, France.
-It is a time of listening, a time to leave things before God, a time to be before God, to have one's soul open for God.
+Taizé is a time of listening, a time to leave things before God, a time to be before God, to have one's soul open for God.
 Silence and music are essential elements of Taizé prayer.
 To participate in the Taizé Choir, contact Mary Reynolds at 204-4884.

-Built during the restoration of the Cathedral, the Buzard Pipe Organ is a wonderful part of the Cathedral’s top-notch music program.
+Built during the restoration of the Cathedral following the Murrah Building bombing, the Buzard Pipe Organ is a wonderful part of the Cathedral’s top-notch music program.
 The Buzard website (www.buzardorgans.com) includes a detailed description.

 St. Paul's Music Society

-The St. Paul’s Music Society is a group of people who are willing to provide extra support to the Music Program at the Cathedral.
-Our annual Membership/Fund Drive provides funds for the use of extra musicians in services and special programs, hospitality for our guest musicians and publicity for their concerts, receptions and the many expenses associated with the music that we enjoy so much.
+The St. Paul’s Music Society is a group of people who are willing to provide extra financial support to the Music Program at the Cathedral.
+The annual Membership/Fund Drive provides funds for the use of extra musicians in services and special programs, hospitality for guest musicians and publicity for concerts, receptions and other expenses associated with the comprehensive music program at the Cathedral.